codio-content/HTML_and_CSS-URLs_and_Links/.guides/content/Addressing-ressources-on-the-web-e314.md

 <img src="/images/2.jpg">
 ```

-Both images will load, the difference between the last two is subtile and causes many headaches to the newcomers :

-In the firs case ...

-In the second case ...
+Both will work, and the second notation basically omits the protocol and hostname, considering we are targetting a resource